-- Podcasts set the level for for shallow engagement with science, history and current affairs.
+Podcasts set the bar for for shallow engagement with science, history and current affairs.
 “I heard in a podcast that…” denotes that I hear something interesting but failed to treat it as important enough to follow up.
+This is probably what I should expect from an artfrom which is designed to keep me exactly engaged enough to do the dishes without breaking the dishes or getting bored.

 On the plus side, podcasts for now open the door to some odd and interesting voices who entertain and occasionally inform me cheaply, and in a way that seems somehow less pathological and/or sleep disrupting than prestige TV shows.